code-423n4/2024-07-optimism/README.md

 forge test --mp "*dispute*"
 ```

-Run `pnpm clean` and rerun the tests if tests are failing for an unknown reason.

-Also, if there are any issues while running `forge` running the following command might solve this.
-This builds and installs the specific version of Foundry that was used while building the project (this might take a while).
+To run e2e tests:
 ```
-cd 2024-07-optimism
-# requires `jq` to be installed
-pnpm install:foundry
+# from the root of the project
+make install-geth
+make cannon-prestate
+make devnet-allocs

+# from the op-e2e folder
+make test-cannon
 ```

+If tests are failing for an unknown reason:
+- ensure you have the latest version of foundry installed: `pnpm update:foundry` (requires `jq` to be installed)
+- try deleting the `packages/contracts-bedrock/forge-artifacts` directory
+- if the above step doesn't fix the error, try `pnpm clean`

 ## Miscellaneous
 Employees of Optimism and employees' family members are ineligible to participate in this audit.